April 2, 2025

 Maria Ressa, co-founder and CEO of Rappler, and winner of the 2021 Nobel Peace Prize, will be the keynote speaker at the OPC’s 85th Annual Awards Dinner on April 25 at Cipriani 25 Broadway.
 David Remnick, editor of The New Yorker and winner of the 1994 Pulitzer Prize for Nonfiction for his book Lenin’s Tomb: The Last Days of the Soviet Empire, will receive the President’s Award for lifetime achievement...

 On Feb.
-29, 2024, the OPC hosted a book night with two authors whose books detail Russia’s repressive tactics in two different eras.
-Click the window above to watch a playlist of clips from the program...
+29, the OPC hosted a book night with two authors whose books detail Russia’s repressive tactics in two different eras.
+Alan Philps, a former Moscow correspondent for Reuters and the Daily Telegraph, wrote The Red Hotel: Moscow 1941, the Metropol Hotel, and the Untold Story of Stalin’s Propaganda War...

 OPC Members